CCecilia/gardenManager/README.md

 <h3 align="center">Garden Manager</h3>

   <p align="center">
     Front end repo for the Garden Manager PWA.
-Which is PWA for tracking garden data then eventually using the data for ai training models.
+Which is PWA for tracking garden data then eventually using the data for ai training models to help nutrient and plant growth management.
     <br />
     <a href="https://github.com/CCecilia/gardenManager"><strong>Explore the docs »</strong></a>
     <br />